-Conceptual components may require significant additional research.
+include header field semantic descriptions, specification of sender and receiver behavior, who should communicate with whom, how sessions should be managed, and how protocol implementations should be architected.
 Most popular standards have many, if not all, of these elements.
-SAGE supports parsing of 3 of the 6 conceptual elements in Table 8, for ICMP and parts of IGMP, NTP, and BFD.
-Our results (§6.2) show that extending these elements to other protocols can, in some cases, require marginal extensions at each step.
-In addition, sage is already able to parse state management for some protocols.
+SAGE supports parsing of 3 of the 6 elements in the table, for ICMP and parts of NTP.
+Our results (§6.2) show that extending these elements to other protocols will require marginal extensions at each step.
 However, much work remains to achieve complete generality, of which state and session management is a significant piece.